IbzanHyena/blog.ibzan.co.uk/articles/2023-05-16-agda-propositional-equality.md

 int -> int -> int
 ```

-This is exactly what is on the right hand side of the `::` in Haskell-style syntax.
+This is exactly what is on the right-hand side of the `::` in Haskell-style syntax.
-In fact, `::` in Haskell descendents just specifies the type of the term to its left.
+In fact, `::` in Haskell descendants just specifies the type of the term to its left.
 The ML-based languages use this too, but do not display it as explicitly in every function definition.

 There&rsquo;s a key difference with functions in functional languages compared to procedural ones, and it&rsquo;s hinted to by these arrows.